yoziru/comfoair-esp32/README.md

+# **This is slightly modified version of https://github.com/vekexasia/comfoair-esp32/ firmware for ESP32 that can talk with Comfoair Q350 (and compatible, eg. Aeris Next 350).
+Please read [Changes](#changes-to-original-software) section.**

 # Comfoair Q 350 MQTT bridge

 This software script let you use a ESP32 + CAN Transceiver to interact with the Comfoair Q 350 unit.